chris-royall/aws-iam-permissions/README.md

 # AWS CloudFormation Deployed IAM Permissions

 This script automates the permissions of AWS CloudFormation stacks for different teams within an organisation.
-It allows to create and update IAM Groups and Policies based on the team specified in the `TEAM` variable.
+It allows to create and update IAM Groups and Policies based on the team specified in the `team_name` variable.

 ## Usage

-1. Set the `TEAM` variable to one of the following: `development`, `security`, `service_desk`.
+1. Set the `team_name` variable to one of the following: `development`, `security`, `service_desk`.
 2. Execute the `deploy.sh` script.
-3. CloudFormation Stack is created.
+3. If CloudFormation Stack does not exist, a new Stack is created.
+4. If CloudFormation Stack already exists, update existing Stack.
-4. The script will create IAM groups and policies, and the group will be assigned the appropriate policy based on the selected team.
+5. The script will create IAM groups and policies, and the group will be assigned the appropriate policy based on the selected team.

 ## Script Execution